material-components/material-components-ios/components/Dialogs/README.md

 #### `MDCDialogPresentationController` and `MDCDialogTransitionController`

 The two classes involved in presenting dialogs are `MDCDialogPresentationController` and `MDCDialogTransitionController`.
-These allow the presentation of view controllers in a material specificed manner. `MDCDialogPresentationController` is a subclass of `UIPresentationController` that observes the presented view controller for preferred content size.
+These allow the presentation of view controllers in a Material fashion. `MDCDialogPresentationController` is a subclass of `UIPresentationController` that observes the presented view controller for preferred content size.
 `MDCDialogTransitionController` implements `UIViewControllerAnimatedTransitioning` and `UIViewControllerTransitioningDelegate` to vend the presentation controller during the transition.